-For the 2021-2022 school year we have altered our program to provide an environment that is safer for families and staff during the pandemic.
+During the pandemic, we have altered our program to provide an environment that is safer for families and staff.
 Please read our COVID HANDBOOK for more detailed information about the steps we have taken during this time.

 Central Branch provides a wonderful summer program for 3 to 6 year-olds.
 We play and explore outdoors every single day.
 Participants enjoy songs, arts and crafts, sports, walks to the beach, short bus rides, and so much more!